vincent3569/zpArdoise/README.md

 If you use Galleriffic script, you should not have any albums that mixes sub-albums and pictures (in this case, there is no navigation bars, so all sub-albums may be not displayed on album.php).

 ### Installation
-Installation

-Upload the zip file to your computer
+- Upload the zip file to your computer
-Unzip the downloaded zip file locally, and upload the zpArdoise/ folder to the directory /themes/ of your ZenPhoto site In ZenPhoto administration, go to the Themes tab and activate the zpArdoise theme Navigate to Options>Theme to view and configure the available options for zpArdoise If you use an older version of the theme, purge image cache to regenerate it with new sizes of thumbnails and images
+- Unzip the downloaded zip file locally, and upload the zpArdoise/ folder to the directory /themes/ of your ZenPhoto site
+- In ZenPhoto administration, go to the Themes tab and activate the zpArdoise theme
+- Navigate to Options>Theme to view and configure the available options for zpArdoise
+- If you use an older version of the theme, purge image cache to regenerate it with new sizes of thumbnails and images

 ### ChangeLog
 Please, read [changelog.txt](https://github.com/vincent3569/zpArdoise/blob/master/changelog.txt)